IBT-learning/full-stack-software-engineering-2024/3-web-apis/assignments/web-final-project.md

 - `https://jsonplaceholder.typicode.com/posts?userId=1` (for users 1-10)

 Can you replace the blog posts on the profile page with all of the posts that are actually associated with a single user?

+### Refresher

+The posts from JSONPlaceholder may be much shorter than the lorem ipsum that you used when you made your blog prototype.
+In terms of the visual style, how does it look with short posts?
+If you choose to update the CSS, make sure you like the way blog posts look when they are short _and_ when they are long!